 The best breakfast banana bread cookies

 As a whole, breakfast seems to be the meal of the day with the least amount of versatility.
 At least for me, I feel like I rotate through the same three or four breakfast meals over and over again!
+I love having Banana Bread Oatmeal Pancakes some days and Blueberry Overnight Oats other days.

 In an effort to try something new while also using up the bananas quickly ripening on my counter, I came up with these delicious banana bread breakfast cookies.
 They’re just as tasty as regular banana bread, but the ingredients make them an acceptable breakfast option.